Neuroprotection for Cats

 System Support Versus Single Nutrients: a Smarter Way to Choose

-There is a quiet difference between “nutrient replacement” and “system support.”
-Cats need specific amino acids for neurological health, and deficiencies can contribute to neurologic issues—so adequacy matters first (Sun M, 2024).
-But even with adequacy, aging can strain the cellular systems that manage oxidative load and energy handling, which is where broader formulations can make sense.
+There’s a quiet difference between “nutrient replacement” and “system support.”
+Cats need specific amino acids for neurological health, and shortfalls can contribute to neurologic issues — so adequacy comes first (Sun M, 2024).
+But even when the diet is adequate, aging strains the cellular systems that manage oxidative load and energy handling, which is where a broader formula can help.

 A Simple Decision Framework for Calm, Consistent Cognitive Support